goncalvesmatheus/SNMP_/README.md

 ### Installing

 We need install the librarie Easy SNMP and tabulate.
-You can use the file requirements.txt to install all the correctly versions in your virtual environments.
+You can also use the file requirements.txt to install all the correctly versions in your virtual environments.

 Install EasySNMP